The Protest is Now a Parade: The Path of Queer Resistance Within Durham's DIY Music Scene

 Throughout their time while running The Pinhook, Kym has always been active as a musician.
 They have been involved in many projects such as Midtown Dickens, DUNUMS and Kym's central songwriting project, Meltdown Rodeo.
 While touring, Kym has experienced many of the highs and lows of what a venue can offer, and this has framed their approach to shaping what The Pinhook has become.

 “It's been the coolest thing to be able to offer space to people that I can trust and love.
 If a friend's band comes through, to have The Pinhook as a grounding point, has really changed the relationships I've been able to make on the road.
 I have a space to offer.”
-Kym is now the sole owner of the Pinhook but they are quick to note that this wouldn’t have been possible without the help of Nick and Liz, a dedicated staff, angel investors and the greater community.
+Kym is now the sole owner of the Pinhook but they are quick to note that this wouldn’t have been possible without the help of Nick and Elizabeth, a dedicated staff, angel investors and the greater community.

 Also in 2016, Kym wrote the song “Little River” which they recorded with their band Meltdown Rodeo.
 The song highlights an important episode of Durham’s queer history, which took place in 1981.
 “It was a very sad thing that happened.
 These straight men came and beat up this queer couple that were at this swimming hole called Little River.
 One of the men was just sunbathing naked on a rock and was killed.
 Michael Penny (who ran Ringside and Boxers) happened to be there and ran to the street, he hitched a ride and got someone to get help.”